 8 oz low-fat- milk

-ATTENTION: We want to make sure every student receives a hot breakfast and lunch this year.
+We want to make sure every student receives a hot breakfast and lunch this year.
 So please make sure to send in payments with your child.
 No child has ever, or will be, denied a full reimbursable lunch tray / Alternative meal.
-Although, there is no charging extra items at any time.
-(They must have money on their account or cash.
-No negative balance.)
+Although, there is a -$10.00 limit on charging extra items.

 Students with Food Allergies: